cryogen-project/cryogen-docs/resources/templates/md/docs/customizing-the-index.md

  :page-index 7
  :section "Your Content"}

-On the index page of your blog you have the option of displaying a single blog post or a list of previews of several blog posts.
+You have several options when choosing what content to display on the home page of your blog.

 ## The Single Page Option
-This option allows you to display a dedicated page on the index page of your site.

-This option requires you to declare one of your pages as home page.
-Put a `:home? true` to the meta data of your homepages content page.
+This option allows you to display a dedicated page on the index of your site.
+To do so, you must declare one of your pages as the home page by setting the `:home?` flag to `true` in the meta data of the page you wish to use.

 ## The Single Post Option

-This option allows you to display your latest blog post on the index page of your site.
-The prev/next links then allow readers to navigate between blog psots.
+This option allows you to display your latest blog post on the index of your site.
+The prev/next links then allow readers to navigate between blog posts.

 (Ex. [yogthos.net](http://yogthos.net/))